 Heavy Metal Toxicity and Mercury

 The thyroid hormone and the heavy metal mercury have strikingly similar biochemistry.
-If an individual has ever had mercury amalgams in their mouth (even if they have now been long removed), both the fact of having had them and likely having had them removed without the proper biological dentistry, the long term exposure of this metal wreaks havoc on the thyroid gland.
+The long term exposure of this metal wreaks havoc on the thyroid gland and a person’s health, with these negative effects typically being experienced by dental patients who have currently have or previously had mercury amalgams.
 Sometimes it is prudent to screen for heavy metal toxicity and high levels of mercury that may be causing thyroid suppression.
-Chelation Therapy for removal of mercury from deep tissue store is one way to treat the underlying hypothyroid condition.
+Heavy metal testing, followed by Chelation Therapy for removal of mercury from deep tissue stores is one naturopathic way to treat the underlying hypothyroid condition.

 In rare cases, disorders of the pituitary gland or hypothalamus in the brain may be an underlying cause for central Hypothyroidism (AKA secondary or tertiary hypothyroidism).
 There are usually other concerning symptoms (beyond the list seen on this page) that would warrant imaging and more advanced hospital testing.